Blog

 Find leaked emails on Github

 Example: You find a GitHub repository that says it’s a PoC of an exploit for a software vulnerability.
-Upon further investigation, you find that it’s actually a honeypot for malware.
-You can use GitRecon to figure out who is involved if that information is available.
+Upon further investigation, you find that it’s a honeypot for malware.
+You can use GitRecon to determine who is involved if that information is available.

 Gather OSINT from hashes on Pastebin

-If you’re looking to collect a series of hashes values, such as passwords or IOCs, you can use a specific Google dork to locate them in a website like Pastebin.
+If you want to collect a series of hash values such as passwords or IOCs, you can use a specific Google ‘dork’ to locate them on a website like Pastebin.

 site:pastebin.com intext:“SHA256”

-Once you have a hash, you can check it against places like VirusTotal to see if it’s malicious or not.
+Once you have a hash, check it against places like VirusTotal to see if it’s malicious.

 Look up phone numbers with Phomber